Industry Collaboration Award

 The collaboration delivers measurable results, promotes social equity, and offers a model that can be replicated across industries.
 Its sustainable design ensures it will continue to shape the future of the surveying profession in South Australia and beyond.

-This collaborative approach offers life-changing opportunities and drives economic growth, productivity and sustainability, supports innovation, and helps build a skilled, job-ready workforce for the future.
+This state-wide collaborative approach creates life-changing opportunities for students and contributes directly to South Australia’s economic growth, productivity and sustainability.
+It supports innovation, fosters stronger links between industry and school education, and builds a skilled, job-ready workforce for the future.